History of Spain–United Kingdom relations: Gold and diplomacy

-War and Armada
+War and Armadas

-In 1585, as relations between England and Spain worsened after Mary Queen of Scots was beheaded in which the latter had supported.
+In 1585, relations between England and Spain worsened after Mary, Queen of Scots was beheaded whom the latter had supported.
 King Philip II of Spain ordered an invasion of England and set about building what would become the Spanish Armada at the naval shipyards of Cádiz.
 Elizabeth once again authorized Francis Drake to disrupt Spanish shipping - he sacked Santo Domingo and Cartagena, which became the opening salvo of the Anglo-Spanish War (1585–1604).
-Further disruption then took place at Cadiz in 1587; Drake singed the King of Spain’s beard and over 100 Spanish ships were destroyed delaying the launch of the Armada by a year.
+Further disruption then took place at Cadiz in 1587; Drake singed the King of Spain’s beard and over 100 Spanish ships were destroyed, delaying the launch of the Armada by a year.
 The English also captured 2,900 butts of Sherry (vino de Jerez) which later fuelled the popularisation of the drink in England.

 After almost two years of preparation, the Spanish Armada was ready to sail.
 Its 154 ships carried 19,000 soldiers (17,000 Spanish, 2,000 Portuguese) and 8,000 sailors, as well as 180 clerics who were to help reestablish Catholicism in England.
 The plan was for the Spanish Armada to sail up the English Channel in a crescent formation to clear a path for the entry of army troops stationed in the Netherlands.
 The first attempt to sail in May 1588 ended when the Spanish Armada ran into storms and the fleet lost five ships.

 Storms forced the fleet to stay put at A Coruña until July.
 Finally, they reached Lizard Point on July 19.
 The English fleet was at Plymouth and followed the Armada up the Channel.
 The first encounter was off Plymouth, July 21, the second off Portland Bill, July 23, the third off the Isle of Wight, July 24.
 The Armada was not seriously damaged and its formation remained intact.
 On July 27, the Armada had reached the Strait of Dover and anchored off Calais.
 The next day, the English set several of their ships on fire and sent them out to the English Channel, hoping they would destroy the ships of the Spanish fleet.
 The ships of the Armada cut their cables thus losing their anchors and scattered throughout the Channel breaking the crescent formation the fleet needed to maintain until troops arrived from the Netherlands.
 The English attacked the vulnerable Spanish ships at this conflict, known as the Battle of Gravelines on July 29.
 Lord Howard of Effingham's English warships fired at will, sinking one ship.
 Philip II's invasion was foiled, and the Armada was forced to push on into the North Sea.
 The voyage home proved costly, stormy waters claiming some 60 ships and thousands of lives.